 - Materials used

 - Bottom grip

 It is essential to note the rise or height of each step.
-For example, regular outdoor or indoor stairs have individual step rises that measure approximately 6.5 to 7.5 inches in height.
+For example, regular outdoor or indoor pet stairs have individual step rises that measure approximately 6.5 to 7.5 inches in height.
 Therefore, the dog steps you choose should be of a similar size.

 You also want to be conscious of the material your pet steps are made of.
 If you have a small breed dog that is lightweight, foam stairs may be a good option for him.
-But if your large breed dog weighs over 100 pounds, foam steps certainly won't do the trick.
-You can also purchase dog stairs made from plastic, wood, or metal.
+Foam steps are also good for small and medium arthritic dogs or those with joint pain.